 Our mission: UUSC advances human rights and social justice around the world, partnering with those who confront unjust power structures and mobilizing to challenge oppressive policies.
 Our work is grounded in the belief that all people have inherent power and dignity.

-When Unitarian minister Rev. Waitstill and his wife Martha Sharp set sail from the United States in February 1939 to help refugees escape Nazi persecution, they put in motion UUSC’s more than 75-year legacy of advocating for human rights and social justice alongside the most oppressed, exploited, and vulnerable members of our human family.
+When Unitarian minister Rev. Waitstill Sharp and his wife Martha set sail from the United States in February 1939 to help refugees escape Nazi persecution, they put in motion UUSC’s more than 75-year legacy of advocating for human rights and social justice alongside the most oppressed, exploited, and vulnerable members of our human family.

 Just weeks after their arrival in Czechoslovakia, the couple watched Hitler’s troops march into Prague.
 They were shadowed by Gestapo agents.
 Their offices were ransacked, and they had to burn files to protect refugees’ identities.
 The young couple narrowly escaped arrest by returning home in August.

 Although we continue to innovate in response to the rapidly changing landscape of human rights advocacy, our core values and vision of a world free from injustice where all can realize their full human rights remain foundational.
-Learn how our unique approach supports lasting human rights progress.